coderitter/knight-log/README.md

 for (let entity of entities) {
   // the location property is just an array consisting of strings l.location = [ entity.id ]
-  l.libUser('The next entity is being processed...')
+  l.lib('The next entity is being processed...')
 }
 ```